yii-tools/forms/docs/component/field.md

 For create a field, you can use the `\Yii\Forms\Field::widget()` method, which accepts an array of `\Yii\Widget\AbstractInputWidget` objects and `\Yii\Widget\AbstractWidget` objects in the constructor method.

+## Usage

-For example, the following code for create a field with a `input text` widget.
+The following code shows how to create a field with a text input.

 ```php
 <?php